IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/REVIEW.md

 ---

-2. You are able to pass parameters when invoking an action using the command line directly or indirectly using a parameter file.

-(x) true
-(!) false

-[explanation]
-True.
-Parameters can be passed directly when invoking an action using the <code>--param</code> flag or indirectly from a file using the  <code>--param-file</code> flag.
-[explanation]

----

-3. When invoking actions, parameter values can be any valid JSON value, including nested objects.
+2. When invoking actions, parameter values can be any valid JSON value, including nested objects.

 (x) true
 (!) false